HarryLiu2003/Navi_CFCI/services/interview_analysis/README.md

 - Document all public methods and classes
 - Use dependency injection for service instantiation
 - Follow the established error handling patterns
 - Keep business logic in the domain layer

-For comprehensive best practices and guidelines on database integration across services, refer to the [Data Storage Guide](../../docs/data_storage.md).